 Sonars, explosives, and vessel, aircraft, and weapons noise during military readiness activities would have no effect on designated foraging critical habitat in the Northeast and calving critical habitat in the Southeast for North Atlantic right whales.
-The use of air guns during military readiness activities may affect designated foraging critical habitat in the Northeast and would have no effect on calving critical habitat in the Southeast for North Atlantic right whales.
+The use of air guns during military readiness activities may affect designated foraging critical habitat in the Northeast and would have no effect on calving critical habitat in the Northeast and would have no effect on calving critical habitat in the Southeast for North Atlantic right whales.
 Activities that involve the use of pile driving are not applicable to North Atlantic right whale critical habitats because there is no geographic overlap of this stressor with those critical habitats.

-Table 2.4-2: Estimated Effects to the Western Stock of North Atlantic Right Whales over a Maximum Year of Proposed Activities
+Table 2.4-2: Estimated Effects to the Western Stock of North Atlantic Right Whales over aMaximum Year of Proposed Activities